onflow/cadence-lang.org/versioned_docs/version-1.0/language/access-control.md

 Entitlements exist in the same namespace as types, so if a contract declares a resource called `R`, it is impossible to declare an entitlement that is also called `R`.

-Entitlements can be used in access modifiers composite members (fields and functions) to specify which references to those composites are allowed to access those members.
+Entitlements can be used in access modifiers of composite members (fields and functions) to specify which references to those composites are allowed to access those members.

 An access modifier can include more than one entitlement,